stang10/CMSC330-Parser-Lexer-and-Interpreter/README.md

 # CMSC330 Parser and Linter Project
 The following is the exact instructions provided by the CMSC330 Instructors at the University of Maryland in the Fall 2019 semester.
+Additional files have been provided such as the scripts to submit the project.
+The code that I have constructed can be found in the src directory.

 Project 4B: SmallC Interpreter
 -----------------------------------